 Cartesolaire.brussels - Zonnekaart.brussels

-The Brussels-Capital Region's solar cadastre makes it possible to assess the
+The Brussels-Capital Region's solar cadastre makes it possible to

-application was developed in response to a specific request from the Brussels
+Region.
+The application was developed in response to a specific

-Environment energy department, and the data schema is therefore specific to BE
+data schema is therefore specific to BE

 .
 The application supplied is a dedicated extension to the platform